Sivan Borowich-Ya’ari founder Innovation: Africa

-With this in mind, 30-year-old Achor-Borowich founded the NGO, A Jewish Heart for Africa, in New York, raising money in America but using technology developed in Israel.
-In the year since it began work, she estimates that the NGO has changed the lives of more than 30,000 Africans in Ethiopia, Tanzania and Uganda.
+With this in mind, 30-year-old Borowich-Ya’ari founded the non-profit, A Jewish Heart for Africa, in New York, raising money in America but using technology developed in Israel.
+It is now called Innovation: Africa.
+In the year since it began work, she estimates that Innovation: Africa has changed the lives of more than 30,000 Africans in Ethiopia, Tanzania and Uganda.

-Connecting America to Israel was logical for Achor-Borowich.
-Noticing that Africans lack basic needs like fresh water, or a refrigerator to store medicines in their clinics, Achor-Borowich got an idea.
+Connecting America to Israel was logical for Borowich-Ya’ari.
+Noticing that Africans lack basic needs like fresh water, or a refrigerator to store medicines in their clinics, Borowich-Ya’ari got an idea.

 “We started with solar power because without energy you cannot do much,” she says.
 And as an Israeli, she turned to the obvious: Israeli solar technologies are well known around the world.